Scalable event streaming and messaging platform for asynchronous communication and real-time data processing.

 Google Cloud Pub/Sub Comparison

 vs. AWS SNS/SQS: Pub/Sub unifies pub/sub and queue semantics in one service, while AWS uses separate services (SNS for fanout, SQS for queuing).
-Pub/Sub offers native ordering and exactly-once delivery, while AWS achieves this only with additional complexity (FIFO queues).
-AWS has more integration possibilities in the AWS ecosystem.
+Pub/Sub offers native ordering and exactly-once delivery options; AWS achieves similar results partly via FIFO queues.

 vs. Azure Service Bus: Service Bus offers similar features (topics, queues, message sessions) but runs primarily in Azure regions.
-Pub/Sub has better global availability and automatic scaling.
-Service Bus offers more configuration options for message TTL and scheduling.
-Both meet enterprise requirements; choice depends on cloud provider.
+Both meet enterprise requirements; choice often depends on the preferred cloud provider.

 Integration with innFactory

-As a Google Cloud partner, innFactory supports you in implementing event-driven architectures with Pub/Sub: from architecture consulting to migration of existing messaging systems to operations and cost optimization.
+As a certified Google Cloud partner, innFactory supports you in implementing event-driven architectures with Pub/Sub: from architecture consulting to migration of existing messaging systems (including migration off Pub/Sub Lite) to operations and cost optimization.
 We help with schema design, subscription configuration, monitoring setup, and integration with Dataflow, BigQuery, and other Google Cloud services.

 Contact us for consulting on Google Cloud Pub/Sub and event streaming architectures.